wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 `ContentDevStep` step is responsible to do exactly that.

-There are two settings that affects how the step works: `content-dev-op` and `content-dev-dir`.
+There are two settings that affect how the step works: `content-dev-op` and `content-dev-dir`.

 `content-dev-op`  can be one of *"symlink"* (default), *"copy"* or *"none"* and it tells WP Starter what to do with the "development content" (that is plugin and themes developed in the project repository).

 `content-dev-dir` tells WP Starter where to look for development content folders.
-By default it is `/content-dev` folder under project root.
+By default it is the `/content-dev` folder under the project root.

 So by default, this step will symlink: